Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-hadamard.rst

 Saturation
 ----------
 Distortion caused by saturation will be possible for Hadamard Product.
-Since the input values are input at construction time, no compile-time error can be issued for this hazard, so it is for the user to ensure that saturation does not occur.
+Since the input values are input at run-time, no compile-time error can be issued for this hazard, so it is for the user to ensure that saturation does not occur.

 Constraints
 -----------